lulf/dove/README.md

 * Low footprint - efficient memory usage and pay only for what you use.
 * Portable - minimize the number of dependencies and use portable APIs.

-The library supports only the basics right now: Establishing connections, creating sessions, links and sending and receiving message, except that message acknowledgements are not handled yet :) Most AMQP 1.0 types have been implemented, and conversion for many Rust native types exists.
+The library supports only the basics right now: Establishing connections, creating sessions, links and sending and receiving message.
+Most AMQP 1.0 types have been implemented, and conversion for many Rust native types exists.
 Support for SASL ANONYMOUS and PLAIN.

+Dove exposes three different APIs:

+* A connection API that allows you to send and receive frames defined as rust types.
+This could be useful for embedded systems.
-Dove exposes a low level API that enables multiplexing of multiple connections and processing events for those connections.
+* A driver API that enables multiplexing of multiple connections and processing events for those connections.
+* A client reactor-like API with an event handler.

 The goal is to create a higher level API based on this to make it easier to write AMQP clients.

 ## TODO

-* Better handling of unsettled and rejected delivery states.
+* Cleaning up APIs (which parts should be private/public).
+* Cleaning up crate/module structure.
+* Experiment with Rust async
 * TLS/SSL support
 * Improve SASL support (missing SCRAM* support)
 * Complete implementation of encoding+decoding for all AMQP 1.0 types.
 * Improve test coverage.
 * A higher level API for messaging clients to improve ease of use
 * Compile to WASM.
-* Figure out public vs private APIs.

 ## Examples